 I am happy to announce that this is the first article of a new column I’m starting in my journal.
 The series of articles shall be a guide for everyone who’s planning on shootings with the photographer of his or her choice.
 In other words, I’m trying to create a “How to”-advisor for clients.
-There’s going to be plenty of tips and learnings on what’s good to know for the time before, during and after a fashion shooting, so you can indeed profit from a best performing campaign or from whatever else you want to have captured, e.g. pictures for a look book, image photos, etc.
+There’s going to be plenty of tips and learnings on what’s good to know for the time before, during and after a fashion shooting, so you can indeed profit from a best-performing campaign or from whatever else you want to have captured, e.g. pictures for a look book, image photos, etc.

 My goal is to help you be happier with your commissioned photos and therefore, I want to give you some personal advice on what you can do in order to reach the results you wish.
-I am going to explain what matters when you are planning on a shooting and how to find the right imagery together with your photographer, in order to get some perfectly matching pictures for your money, showing your products and convincing your buyers that you’re the right brand to commit to.
-Of course most of the tips will also help those who are in general search of some inspiration and help for any kind of shootings, because there’s going to be a lot of basic knowledge and some insider tips revealed.
+I am going to explain what matters when you are planning on shooting and how to find the right imagery together with your photographer, in order to get some perfectly matching pictures for your money, showing your products and convincing your buyers that you’re the right brand to commit to.
+Of course, most of the tips will also help those who are in a general search of some inspiration and help for any kind of shootings, because there’s going to be a lot of basic knowledge and some insider tips revealed.
 Everyone who’s interested is very welcome to follow this column and I hope that each of you will find the right piece of information for his or her project.
-As all my tips are based on my experiences and personal opinions, some of them may not be the reflecting the way you approach shootings or working with photographers.
-But they might help you get another point of view and consider to try a new way eventually concluding in even more successful shootings.
+As all my tips are based on my experiences and personal opinions, some of them may not be reflecting the way you approach shootings or working with photographers.
+But they might help you get another point of view and consider trying a new way eventually concluding in even more successful shootings.

 To give you an overview of what I’m going to touch upon in the following articles, here’s a rough summary: